-When the prover and verifier both know a two-variate polynomial to which the verifier wants to calculate, this work can be unloaded onto the prover.
+When the prover and verifier both know a two-variate polynomial which the verifier wants to calculate, this work can be unloaded onto the prover.
 In our scheme we utilise this observation by placing the work of computing the polynomial specifying the constraints onto the prover.
 The prover then has to show that the polynomial has been calculated correctly.
 We provide two methods of achieving this.
-In the first, many proofs are calculated by many provers, and then a helper party calculates the circuit specifying polynomial for each proof.
-The circuit specifying polynomial contains no private information, so the helper can be ran by anyone.
-The helper party then proves that they have calculated all of the polynomials correctly at the same time.
-They can do this succinctly with a one off circuit dependent cost that can be ammortised over many proofs.
-In our second method we simply provide a proof that the evaluation is correct.
-However, this proof is more complicated than our helpers proof, and takes more computational effort to generate and verify.
+In the first, we simply provide a proof that the evaluation is correct.
+While asymptotically preferable, concretely this proof is 3 times the size of our second method.
+In this scenario, many proofs are calculated by many provers, and then a helper party calculates the circuit-specifying polynomial for each proof.
+The circuit-specifying polynomial contains no private information, so the helper can be run by anyone.
+The helper party then proves that they have calculated all of the polynomials correctly at the same time, which they can do succinctly with a one-off circuit-dependent cost that can be amortised over many proofs.